sorikiki98/sorikiki98.github.io/aboutme.md

 What else do you like?

 - I often spend my time reading novels, doing pilates and learning new languages(ps.
 Korean and English are my primary languages.)
+- I went to Canada as my exchange and it inspirse me to dream about working abroad in the future.
+So I'm gonna write down all of my posts in English.

 ### My story